-Join the Tres Amigos on "Food For Thought" each Wednesday from 1P-130P!
+Join "Food For Thought" each Wednesday from 1P-130P!

 "Food For Thought" is a delicious recipe for fun, so tune in right here on KWVH.org or set your car radio to 94.3 every Wednesday!

 "!Gracias y Buen Provecho!"